 * 4 nights camping, 1 night gite with shared facilities and 2 nights 3-star hotel in en suite rooms * 5 days point-to-point walking * Group normally 6 to 16, plus local leader.
 Min. age 16 yrs * Altitude maximum 4167m, average 2600m * Travel by minibus

 All breakfasts, 5 lunches and 5 dinners included.
 Moroccan food is, generally speaking, excellent though not particularly varied.
 Breakfasts usually consist of porridge, bread and jam with coffee or tea.
+Main meals will often be in the form of tajines of meat and vegetables with a great mix of herbs and spices and light fluffy cous cous.
+Salads will often comprise of both cooked and raw vegetables including tomatoes, smoked peppers and aubergine.
+Seafood is also popular as are dried fruits and pastries.
 When eating out, meals are reasonably priced - kebab and bread cost only about £4 (approx. US$6.50).
 In main towns it is possible to find very good French and Moroccan restaurants where a meal with wine will cost anything from £20 (approx. US$30) upwards.
 Generally dinner is likely to cost between £5-10 (approx. US$8-15) depending on what you drink. £15 (approx. US$25) a day for food should be sufficient.
 Local beers, wines and soft drinks are available at very reasonable prices but you can pay UK prices or more for imported alcohol.
 Your leader can help recommend restaurants each evening.
 Vegetarians can be catered for but there is a fairly limited choice of cous cous and tajine or omelettes.
 This is particularly the case during the more rural or trekking sections of the trip.
-Please note that if you have any special dietary requirements you should inform the Exodus Office prior to the trip.
+If you have any special dietary requirements you should inform the Exodus Office prior to the trip.
 If you have a specific medical/dietary need (i.e. coeliac or vegan) you may find it helpful to bring some items of food with you from home.
-If you are travelling from UK we advise you buy your own water purification tablets in the UK and take them with you.
-Bottled water can be purchased throughout the trip.
-Please note recycling is not fully established in Morocco so plastic bottles are an increasing waste problem.
+We advise you buy your own water purification tablets in the UK and take them with you.
+Bottled water can be purchased throughout the trip, but as recycling is not fully established in Morocco plastic bottles are an increasing waste problem.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.